jianminchen/ProjectManagement/hoverover update/ReadMe.md

 **Pitfall analysis**<br>
 One of issues is that the page may show up some intermediate results.
 I may need to work on the issue later.

+**Design and misc topics**<br>

+I really like the project since I also like to refresh my coding skills.
+I need to write some code and work on a small programming task.

+From design viewpoint, I do think that LED product purchase is a big decision compared to other purchase.
+So it may not be the good approach to show more detail to help navigate the webpage.
+I do believe that writing good case study for the project should be more helpful.
+It helps the business to serve more customer, and help new customer understand how things should work.